OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 # Introduction
 This mod list runs off of the BFCO combat system which mixes modern and vanilla combat rather seamlessly.
 It was designed with a focus on immersion and overhauling the game in just about every aspect; all-the-while striking a balance between realism and game-like convenience. xLODGen and DynDOLOD 3 are included with this mod list; so be sure to run them again if you make any additions to the list that adds new worldspaces.
 Gameplay elements that aren't togglable via an ingame MCM are located under the Modular Gameplay section of the load order and can be toggled off without issue.

-If any of the tools included are ever out-of-date I suggest manually updating them within MO2 to avoid messing with Skyrim's root directory.
+If any of the included tools are ever out-of-date, I suggest manually updating them within MO2 to avoid messing with Skyrim's root directory.
 This is because Wabbajack installs require a clean Skyrim install to function.
 If you need help or want me to walk you through the process I'd be glad to help you on my Discord server.
 Simply submit a ticket and I'll get to you as soon as possible!

 If you wanted to see the list in action you can visit my YouTube channel and watch the episodic series covering the challenge run this mod list is named after.
 I also have a Discord server where I offer support for the mod list and post updates for when I go live or post videos.